urbanjost/M_escape/README.md

 ## NAME

-### M_escape - use in-band signaling to control the text attributes, formatting, color,
-    and other output options on ANSI video text terminals
+### M_escape - use in-band signaling to control the text attributes, formatting, color, and other output options on ANSI video text terminals

 ** This is a WIP __(Work In Progress)__ **

 __This is an uncompleted project but basically functional__.
 If anyone is interested in seeing this further developed or wishes to contribute to doing so please let me know; as it will remain a low priority otherwise that I will "get around to" "one of these days"!

 ## DESCRIPTION

    M_escape(3f) is a Fortran module that writes common ANSI escape sequences to control terminal attributes like text color.
-It is designed to allow the sequences to be surpressed and for the user program to completely customize it -- user can add, delete and replace the sequences associated with a keyword without changing the code.
+It is designed to allow the sequences to be suppressed and for the user program to completely customize it -- user can add, delete and replace the sequences associated with a keyword without changing the code.